 There are a number of additional signs below Bibas and Blank on this wall (click for image) including:

 Two signs down from Bibas Cravats, South Seas Trading Corp (click for detail).
 This sign is painted over an older sign, now unreadable.
-South Seas Trading was in the lingerie business, probably imported goods (from the South Seas?).
-They were located at 112 Madison Ave. from 1942 until the early 1950s.
+South Seas Trading was in the lingerie business.
+They imported goods from the Philippines and probably other parts of South East Asia.
+They began around 1932 and were located initially at 127 Madison Ave., then later here at 112 Madison Ave. from 1942 until the early 1950s.
 They were still listed in the Manhattan telephone directory in 2002 (at 152 Madison Ave.), but had dropped out by 2005.

 ------------------------------------------------------------------------------------------